 The Roman road then leads to the historic cathedral city and UNESCO World Heritage Site of Canterbury.
 The city offers a plethora of attractions that span the centuries; from the splendour of Canterbury Cathedral to the ruins of St Augustine’s Abbey and the Roman Museum.

 Formerly the fourth largest city in Roman Britain, Wroxeter traditionally marks the end of this historic route.
-And never is the Romano-British era easier to imagine than when exploring Wroxeter Roman City, where visitors can walk through the remains of a Roman bathhouse and experience a reconstructed town house from 2,000 years ago.
+And never is the Romano-British era easier to imagine than when exploring Wroxeter Roman City, where you can walk through the remains of a Roman bathhouse and experience a reconstructed town house from 2,000 years ago.

 Gloucester to Silchester